Flag This Hub

 • scissors

-I made five small black acrylic beads that I wear together, which gives the look of a more complicated bracelet.
+I made five small black acrylic bracelets that I wear together, which gives the look of a more complicated bracelet.
 This project is easy enough for kids, but adults will also enjoy wearing these beautiful black colored bracelets.

 Five faux obsidian bracelets all put together, which creates the illusion of a more intricate bracelet.